stvnddd/100-days-of-code/log.md

 ### Day 1: Friday 24th September

-**Today's Progress**: Worked on some basic html & html5 - just getting started.
+**Today's Progress** Worked on some basic html & html5 - just getting started.
 I'll be following the FreeCodeCamp curriculum, from the beginning.

 **Time Spent** 1 hr